Random Subset Averaging: Random Subset Averaging and Its Properties

+\begin{remark} RSA can be naturally extended to a multi-round aggregation framework, in which additional layers are introduced to further refine intermediate predictors.
+Under suitable conditions on the convergence of intermediate weights, the resulting estimator continues to achieve asymptotic optimality over the induced model class, without incurring additional loss from the multi-layer construction.
+From a computational perspective, RSA is well suited to parallel implementation, as both subset construction and within-group aggregation can be carried out independently across groups.
+This feature helps mitigate the computational cost associated with multi-round extensions. \end{remark}

-\begin{remark} The performance of the proposed RSA estimator largely depends on the tuning parameters $(p,M,L)$.
-The parameter $p$ governs the expected model size, with approximately $Kp$ variables selected per candidate model, thereby directly controlling model complexity.
+The performance of the proposed RSA estimator depends on the tuning parameters $(p,M,L)$.
+The parameter $p$ controls model complexity by determining the expected subset size, approximately $Kp$, for each candidate model.
 The parameters $M$ and $L$ specify the number of candidate models and the number of groups, respectively.
-We select $(p,M,L)$ via 5-fold CV over a predefined grid, choosing the combination that yields the best predictive accuracy.
-Simulation results indicate that $p$ plays the most critical role, as it determines the complexity of each candidate model.
-In contrast, $M$ and $L$ have a comparatively minor effect on RSA's performance, provided they are set to moderately large values (e.g., $L = 30$ in our simulations).
-See the heatmap figures in the supplementary materials for an illustration. \end{remark}
+We select $(p,M,L)$ via 5-fold CV over a predefined grid, choosing the combination that minimizes the prediction error.
+Simulation results indicate that $p$ plays the primary role, as it directly governs the complexity of individual candidate models.
+In contrast, $M$ and $L$ have a relatively limited impact on performance, provided they are chosen to be sufficiently large (e.g., $L = 30$ in our simulations).
+Supporting evidence is provided in Section \ref{sec3.1} and the supplementary material.